 Often, showing proof of your council tax bill will make them leave.
 However, if they refuse to leave, you can make a complaint about them.
 Remember, no matter what, they cannot seize goods on behalf of someone else’s debt who doesn’t live there.

 Am I responsible for someone else’s debt?

+Only rarely.
 Of course, there are some instances where you might be liable for someone else’s debt.
 For example, if you acted as a guarantor for someone else’s rental agreement or credit and that person hasn’t paid, the creditor may turn to you.

 Similarly, if you’ve taken out a joint credit agreement, you’ll be responsible for repaying that even if you no longer have any relationship with that person.

 So, if you do receive contact about missed payments of either of these, you shouldn’t ignore them.
 Instead, you should contact the other person involved and make them aware of the situation.